Chinese Dream: Ethnic nationalist revival

 The Chinese Dream has been viewed as a call for China's rising international influence.
 Xi Jinping refers to the dream as a form of national rejuvenation.
 Young Chinese are envious of America's cultural influence and hope that China could one day rival the US as a cultural exporter.

 The Chinese Dream is also a process to promote national rejuvenation through domestic ethnic policy.
-In 2012, when Xi Jinping first proposed the "Chinese Dream" during his visit to the "Road to Rejuvenation" exhibition, he suggested that "realizing the great rejuvenation of the Chinese nation is the greatest dream of the Chinese nation in modern times."
 The adoption of Chinese nationalistic ideologies has increased as policies in line with the Chinese Dream have been enacted.
 Zheng Dahua has noted that the increase in domestic public concern surrounding the Chinese identity and connected to the self-consciousness movement in country.
 Dahua argues that the Chinese Dream has been internalized within the consciousness of the domestic public and as a result, nationalistic attitudes and opinions in China have subsequently increased.

 Second-generation minzu policy in 2012

 The purpose of the second-generation ethnic policy is to cooperate with the ethnic assimilation project as part of the "national rejuvenation" to create a whole "Chinese nation-state."
 Some scholars suggest the first-generation of policy focuses on the recognition of 56 nationality (minzu) and on keeping the national unity while developing all groups.
 The second-generation ethnic policy was originally introduced in line with Xi Jinping's "national rejuvenation" theory of the Chinese dream.
 It was first proposed in 2011 by two Chinese scholars of National Conditions Institute of Tsinghua University, Hu Lianhe and Hu Angang.

 Hu Lianhe and Hu Angang suggest that the proof of multiculturalism in the US, Brazil, and India adopting the model of the "ethnic melting pot" can prove the correctness of second-generation ethnic policies in China.

-Deepening the ethnic minorities’ adoption of the identity of the Chinese nation is the main thrust of the second-generation ethnic policy.
-The purpose is to cultivate a unified national identity under the CCP.
-Therefore, the second-generation ethnic policy is the enlightenment of the ethnic policy in Xi's era.